 Deakin died peacefully in 1919 from indeterminate causes accompanied by memory loss and what Prime Minister Billy Hughes called ‘the great strain of public duty … [and his doing] great things for Australia’.
 Whether those great things approached the Ideal of a dependent, half-British imagined community, or an independent Australian imagined community is another matter, which Brett’s biography leaves for others to consider.

-Thanks to Douglas Newton, Martin Edmond, Graham Walker, Trevor Fuller and Ross Sydney.
+Thanks to Douglas Newton, Martin Edmond, Graham Walker, Trevor Fuller, Ross Sydney and Howard Dick.

 Benedict Anderson, Imagined Communities, Reflections on the Origin and Spread of Nationalism, Verso, London, 1983, 2006.

 Duncan Bell, Reordering the World: Essays on Liberalism and Empire, Princeton University Press, 2016.